havenwood/xpool/README.md

 __DEBUGGING OUTPUT__

-XPool can print helpful debugging information to you if you set `XPool.debug` to true:
+XPool can print helpful debugging information if you set `XPool.debug` to true:

 ```ruby